 Glucose, sodium citrate, artificial colors and flavors.
 These aren't the ingredients of your favorite soft drink, they're ingredients commonly found in your average can of Red Bull.
 Coffee on the other hand contains only one ingredient...coffee.
 You can't get much more cut and dry than that.
 Coffee is a great source of caffeine without all the added ingredients if you're looking to keep track of what you're putting into your body.

-Take a cup of coffee, add a few teaspoons of sugar and your favorite sweetened creamer and you'll still have less sugar in your typical energy drink.
+Take a cup of coffee, add a few teaspoons of sugar and your favorite sweetened creamer and you'll still have less sugar than in your typical energy drink.
 A typical 8oz Red Bull energy drink will have 26 grams of sugar.
 That's okay, I'll drink sugar free energy drinks you say?
 Well, that can help, but sugar free energy drinks normally have artificial sweeteners such as aspartame and sucrose.

 Coffee is naturally sugar free, so it will contain as much sugar as you put into it.